-This procedure applies to hatchery employees involved in the cleaning and sanitising of tray and baskets.
+ployees involved in the cleaning and sanitising of tray and baskets.
 It is the responsibility of the quality control specialist (or hatchery supervisor area) to ensure that these procedures are followed.
+The washing equipment is cleaned and disinfected in the following steps: